tgoscar/cleaning_text/README.md

 # cleaning_text
-Algorithm to identify text coincidence in a database
+Algorithm to identify coincidences in a string variable or database.
+Would you improve something?